 High Shadow setting adds the necessary shadows of objects and the environment.
 Shadows are remove on medium and low settings, but on the medium setting, there are self-shadow left, visible on creeps and tower, while in low setting every shadow is removed.

 Lowering the texture quality reduces the details on the ground and structures.

-We benchmarked each settings by turning it off or set each to its lowest value then turn it on or increase the quality.
+We benchmarked each setting by turning it off or set each to its lowest value then turn it on or increase the quality.
 Turning shadows to High is the most taxing setting, diminishing 23 frames per second, and also has the most visible effect.
 Additive light pass is the next most taxing setting diminishing 18 frames per second, while Render Quality at 70% is the least demanding diminishing only 5 frames per second.
 Through these performance results and visual quality, we came up with our custom settings.